HeardLibrary/workshops/_posts/2017-3-23-minecraft.md

 ![Imgur](http://i.imgur.com/MZZHuSw.png)

+### Learning Through Play

+The idea of learning through play is well-established in education and developmental psychology.
+Play, particularly in young children (<6y), simultaneously fosters the development of social, cognitive, and [meta-cognitive skills](https://www.researchgate.net/profile/Geerdina_Van_Der_Aalsvoort2/publication/232442434_Guest_editorial_Play_and_learning_in_educational_settings/links/00b7d520dce3b1e153000000.pdf#page=40).
+Studies continue to support the use of play - active engagement in fun, non-directional activities - as a valid learning method for older children, [adolescents](http://onlinelibrary.wiley.com/doi/10.1002/jaal.428/full), and adults as well.

+ * On the value of hybrid, interactive learning environments with ludic components, see [Rieber 1996](https://link.springer.com/article/10.1007/BF02300540).

+ * On learning through play and VR, see Roussou 2004.

+ * On video games and playful learning, see [Marchetti 2014](http://vbn.aau.dk/en/publications/design-games-to-learn(cfe7331d-fd88-4d2b-8e0d-9364fb7e5bbb).html).

+ * On game narratives for education, see [Slota and Young 2017](http://www.irma-international.org/chapter/stories-games-and-learning-through-play/162066/).

 ### Gaming in the Academy?

 *Just some highlights.
 Feel free to submit pull requests with other key moments.*

  * [Game Studies: International Journal of Computer Game Research](http://gamestudies.org/), the "first academic, peer-reviewed journal dedicated to computer game studies," commences publication in 2001.

  *  [DiGRA](http://www.digra.org/) (Digital Games Research Association), an "association for academics and professionals who research digital games and associated phenomena," is founded in 2003.

  * Starting in 2008, the American Library Association sponsors the [International Games Day](http://igd.ala.org/) on the third Saturday every November.

  * Also in 2008, Scott Nicholson, Associate Professor at the School of Information Studies, founds the Library Game Lab at Syracuse University.
 He now directs its successor, [Because Play Matters Game Lab](http://becauseplaymatters.com/)

  * In 2013, Jay Clayton, William R. Kenan Jr. Professor of English at Vanderbilt University, teaches the first MOOC on online gaming: [Online Games: Literature, New Media, and Narrative](https://www.coursera.org/course/onlinegames)

 ### Exploring [Minecraft](https://minecraft.net/)

  * [Markus Persson](https://en.wikipedia.org/wiki/Markus_Persson), a.k.a.
 "Notch," is the lead developer of Minecraft.
 [Mojang](https://mojang.com/), an independent game studio until its [acquisition by Microsoft in 2014](http://news.microsoft.com/2014/09/15/minecraft-to-join-microsoft/) launched the beta version of Minecraft in 2009 and the release version in 2011.

  * Minecraft is an [Open World](https://en.wikipedia.org/wiki/Open_world) style game, meaning that there aren't well-defined goals or narratives.
 The Minecraft game environment is frequently compared to an online Lego® set.

  * Minecraft is a client/server application.
 While it is possible to play the game on your own machine, a lot of the fun comes from interacting with other players on Minecraft servers.

  * [Making Sense of Minecraft](http://education.uic.edu/academics-admissions/student-life/making-sense-minecraft)

  * Minecraft offers several [game modes](http://minecraft.gamepedia.com/Gameplay).
 We'll be working in Creative Mode, which means that won't be inadvertently killed by creepers or skeletons.

 ### Programming Inside Minecraft